teamniteo/handbook/2_Operations/user-stories.md

 The Best Practices are a list of items that should relate to the Story and guide the writing of the Expectations for completion of the Story.

 All major features should have a blog post written.
-If you are not sure if it should be written or not, ask the Scrum master or product owner.
+If you are not sure if it should be written or not, ask the project lead.
 The marketing team writes and reviews the details of the actual blog post.

 ### Expectations (Acceptance Criteria)